 With fully managed investing, experts take care of everything — from personalizing your portfolio to picking individual investments to managing your account.
 MoneyLion offers a fully managed investment account for almost no cost.
-There is literally just a $4/per year admin fee on the funded accounts.
 There are no management fees and no minimums.

 With help from MoneyLion, you can ease the apprehension, get started immediately, and watch your money grow.
 With the complicated parts of investing taken care of for you, you can simply open your MoneyLion app on the way to work or after the kids go to bed to invest a few dollars or check on your portfolio.

 Simply log in to your MoneyLion app and sign up for an investment account.
 It takes a couple of minutes for us to set up your portfolio and once you’re done, you’re an investor!